Alirezazamirian/test_mobile_shop/README.md

 NOTE : the second venv can be named anything as you want

-# activate venv
+## activate venv
 choose your directory which your venv is located then open terminal and write the code below :

     venv/Scripts/activate

-# install the requirements
+## install the requirements
 change the directory where the project and req.txt file has been located then write the code below :

     pip install -r req.txt

-# create super user
+## create super user
 create the user to have an access to admin panel :

     python manage.py createsuperuser

 then you will be wanted to choose the username and email and password(you can set email empty).

-# connect the project to a databse
+## run the project via the code below in terminal then on url bar set : localhost:8000/admin/

+        python manage.py runserver

 ```